Search Meter: a WordPress plugin

 Popular and Recent Searches

-To add these widgets to your sidebar, log in to WordPress Admin, go to the Presentation page and click Widgets.
-You can drag the appropriate widget to the sidebar of your choice, and click the Configure button to set the number of searches to display.
+To add these widgets to your sidebar, log in to WordPress Admin, go to the Appearance section and click Widgets.
+You can drag the appropriate widget to the sidebar of your choice, and configure the title and the number of searches to display.

 Widget support depends on the version of WordPress and the theme you’re using.
 In some cases you will not be able to use the widgets.
 In any case, you can always use the Search Meter template tags to display the same information.
 You’ll need to edit your theme to use them.